samwhindleton/wdiroutcomes/roadmap/week04/readme.md

 # The Winning Resume Package

-## Learning Objectives:

-* Understand how to create a successful resume that will get noticed

-* Communicate your GA experience effectively on your resume

-* Organize content on your resume to tell the story of your career transition

-* Create a draft resume

 ## Framing:

 We know that you likely don’t know yet what you want to do or where to even begin with your resume; that’s okay!
 Our goal today is to show you what success looks like, and to get your content into a draft that you can continue to work on throughout the course.

+## Learning Objectives:
+This week, we will help you build a winning resume that gets noticed and bundle your job search toolkit to land your next job.
+You’ll learn how to create your first resume draft that tells a story and highlights your relevant past experience and integrates your new web development skills.

+**Themes:** Designing Your Job Search; Developing Your Brand; Understanding the Landscape

 ## Resume Essentials